 Dendrocalamus hamiltonii

-One of the smaller varieties of Dendrocalamus, this species gets about 50 feet tall and 4 to 6 inches in diameter.
+One of the medium-sized species, Dendrocalamus hamiltonii grows about 50 to 60 feet tall and 4 to 6 inches in diameter.
 As the clumps mature, the tall poles tend to arch over with something like an umbrella effect.
 Branching starts at the lower nodal joints, closer to the ground, unlike asper or giganteus.
 One way to recognize this species, which looks very similar to other Indian species of Bambusa, such as tulda and balcooa, is by the grayish color in the young culms.

 Hamilton’s Bamboo, as it’s commonly known, grows more widely in the southern Asian areas of India, Nepal, Southern China, and as far east as Pakistan.
 These regions are less wet and tropical than Indonesia, and the species is relatively drought tolerant.
 If you’re looking for a timber bamboo to grow in Southern California or the desert, this could be a good option.
 Its natural distribution in the Himalayan foothills also makes this species more frost-resistant than other varieties of Dendrocalamus.